 • Processing multi-page documents

 100-page document is considered as a quite large document.
-100 ImageDocument and Layout objects may use up to 2 Gb or more in virtual memory not mentioning the memory required for image processing.
+100 ImageDocument and Layout objects may use up to 2 Gb or more in virtual memory (and 300-400 Mb are required for FineReader Engine itself)

 IFRDocument::PageFlushingPolicy = PFP_FlushTo Disk